 24. What questions do you have about the program?
 (Learn some of the best questions to ask residency programs!)

-25. What do you like to do for fun?
+25. What do you hope to gain from our residency program?

 26. How would you mediate between two conflicting interpretations of a tissue sample?